unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 * Her current LP position is 7.071 ETH and 14,142 USDC.
 Value ≈ 28,284 USD.

 ## What about fees?
 Percentage fees are crucial for LP revenue.
-They slightly increase slippage, especially for larger trades.
+They slightly increase price impact, especially for larger trades.

 # Concentrated liquidity